 Fortunately, in the Lower Columbia region, your chance of surviving a massive heart attack is better than ever.
 In 2016, the CMH Emergency Department achieved its goal of identifying, transporting and treating a patient suffering from a ST-segment elevation myocardial infarction (STEMI) in less than 90 minutes.
 That is far better than the American Heart Association's goal of 120 minutes.

-"We're bringing a heightened level of emergency care to Astoria," says Anthony Ferroggiaro, MD, Medical Director, CMH Emergency Department.
+"We're bringing a heightened level of emergency care to Astoria," said Anthony Ferroggiaro, MD, former medical director of the CMH Emergency Department.
 "We're linking high-level specialty care with a rural doorway."

 CMH and OHSU have expanded their collaboration to include emergency medical services.
-Dr. Ferroggiaro, who is also an assistant professor at OHSU, works in partnership with Nurse Manager Jill Tillotson and other board-certified emergency medicine physicians.
+Dr. Regina Mysliwiec, Emergency medical director, who is also an assistant professor at OHSU, works in partnership with nurse manager Jill Tillotson and other board-certified emergency medicine physicians.

-Part of his job, he says, is to show that board-certified emergency doctors can have a sustainable rural practice that includes academic-level care incorporating teaching, research and patient care.
+Part of her job is to show that board-certified emergency doctors can have a sustainable rural practice that includes academic-level care incorporating teaching, research and patient care.

 Best of both worlds